 WPA Consultant-Evaluator Service for Writing Programs

-WPA Consultant-Evaluators are leaders in the field of composition studies and hold positions at a wide range of two- and four-year colleges and universities.
-All are experienced administrators with a national perspective on composition teaching and writing program administration.
-Their mission is to determine a program's unique strengths and weaknesses, help resolve local and individual problems, and improve programmatic effectiveness.
+WPA Consultant-Evaluators are leaders in the field of writing studies and hold positions at a wide range of types of two- and four-year colleges and universities.
+All are experienced administrators with a national perspective on teaching and learning writing and writing program administration.
+Their mission is to determine a program's unique strengths and weaknesses, help resolve problems within the local institutional context, and improve programmatic effectiveness.
 The "Ethics Guidelines for CWPA Consultant-Evaluators" document articulates the practices that have characterized the work of WPA Consultant-Evaluator Service members since the Service began.

 To make use of the service, institutions pay $4000 to cover honoraria for the two consultant-evaluators ($2000 each), a $250 administrative fee, plus travel and lodging for the two consultants.